quioteframework/quioteframework.github.io/src/content/docs/advanced/testing.md

 ```

 :::note[These base classes are transitional]
-`ActionTestCase`, `ViewTestCase`, `FlowTestCase`, and `ContainerTestCase` emulate a pre-PSR-7 execution container that has since been removed, and the framework's own suite has largely moved to `UnitTestCase` plus the middleware-composition pattern above.
+`ActionTestCase`, `ViewTestCase`, and `ContainerTestCase` emulate a pre-PSR-7 execution container that has since been removed, and the framework's own suite has largely moved to `UnitTestCase` plus the middleware-composition pattern above.
 Some assertions on these classes depend on the removed container and will not behave — notably `ViewTestCase`'s response/header/cookie assertions and `ActionTestCase`'s argument assertions unless you called `performValidation()`. `ContainerTestCase` refers to that old *execution* container, **not** the DI container.
 For new tests, prefer `UnitTestCase` and pipeline composition; use `ActionTestCase` for the view-name-outcome case where it fits.
 :::

 ## Process isolation